entando/entando-docs/vuepress/docs/v7.3/tutorials/curate/ms-private-images.md

 * A bundle containing a microservice plugin based on an image from a private repository.
 You can set this up by [creating a microservice bundle](../create/ms/generate-microservices-and-micro-frontends.md) and making the corresponding Docker Hub repository private.

 ## Tutorial
-The first step demonstrates how to create a Secret for Docker Hub.
+The first step demonstrates how to create a Secret for Docker Hub which is then added to the Entando Operator ConfigMap.
 See the [corresponding Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry) for other options.

 >Note: Use the [ent CLI](../../docs/getting-started/entando-cli.md) to send commands to Kubernetes from the host machine.

 **1. Create the secret**
 Supply the following parameters:
 * The name of the new Secret, e.g. `my-docker-secret`
 * The URL to your registry server.
 For Docker Hub, this is currently `https://registry.hub.docker.com/`.